besopmac/jquery-playground/README.md

 # jquery-playground

-Repo for take some basics experiences with DOM manipulation using jQuery
+Repo for taking some basics experiences with DOM manipulation using jQuery.